jonathanoliveira9/ContactsApi/README.md

 ContactsAPi is a application to learning about API.

 ## Authentication
-Access to the API is grantend by providing your email and token.
+Access to the API is grantend by providing your email and token that was created an user via console.
 You can use Postman.
 Example bellow.
 ```
 Headers
 Key                   Value